ivan-lin1993/ecv-devops-assignment/README.md

 **Notice**\
-The flask app is using 5000 port for expose port. please using ALB target group to port forward to 80
+The flask app is using 5000 port for expose port.
+Please using ALB target group and port-forward to 80

 ## Architecture
 ![image](/architecture.png)